 The highest THC level recorded in a Lucky Charms sample was reportedly 23%.
 However, most Lucky Charms strains will contain a THC level of between 15-20%.

 The Lucky Charms strain contains only trace amounts of cannabidiol.
 The highest CBD content was approximately 0.1%.

 Medical Benefits of the Lucky Charms Strain

 Lucky Charms weed is also considered to be a relatively effective analgesic.
-It is useful for alleviating painful conditions such as arthritis, muscular pain, and headaches.
-This strain is also known to be effective at relieving nausea and increasing appetite too.
+Some use it for alleviating painful conditions such as arthritis, muscular pain, and headaches.
+Other potential health benefits of this strain include relieving nausea and increasing appetite too.

 Possible Side Effects of the Lucky Charms Strain